rehldeal6/SpiraUnplugged/README.md

 ## Helpful commands
 ### Using Youtube-DL
-The stream looks for videos in the `/opt/zanarkand/media/` folder.
-It looks for it in a specific format:
+The stream looks for videos in the `/opt/zanarkand/media/` folder (or whatever is configured for `mediadirectory` in `config.yml`).
+It looks for these videos in a specific format:
 ```
 <game-name>-E<episode-number>.v
 <game-name>-E<episode-number>.a